-It is difficult to imagine how anyone could harm an elderly adult, especially in a nursing home or elder care facility that is dedicated to caring for those who can’t care for themselves.
+It is difficult to imagine how anyone could harm an elderly adult, especially in a nursing home or elder care facility dedicated to caring for those who can’t care for themselves.
 Despite this, the sad truth is that elder abuse is a common problem across the U.S. Even in professionally-run nursing homes, where families are promised that their loved ones will receive quality medical care, cases of abuse are reported every year.

-If you have evidence of abuse and wish to take action against the parties who have harmed your elderly relative, the Abel Law Firm is here to help.
-Our experienced Oklahoma nursing home malpractice attorneys can help you fight back on behalf of your loved one.
+If you have evidence of abuse and wish to take action against the parties who have harmed your elderly relative, Abel Law Firm is here to help.
+Our experienced Oklahoma City nursing home malpractice attorneys can help you fight back on behalf of your loved one.
 To learn more about the rights of nursing home patients and their families, call us at (405) 239-7046.

 Why Choose Abel Law Firm?

 Nursing home abuse is prevalent and can have horrible and sometimes permanent effects on your loved ones.
 To avoid paying large settlements and losing their reputations, nursing homes often employ aggressive attorneys to represent and defend them in legal proceedings involving nursing home abuse.

 It can be intimidating to enter a legal battle with a team of legal experts, but you don’t have to do it alone.
 You need your own team that will represent your case and ensure the best possible outcome.
 You need an attorney that is experienced and knowledgeable in the field.

 To win compensation for your loved one, you must prove abuse, which can be hard, especially when the victim is mentally impaired or too afraid to proceed with a case.
 You will need an attorney that has handled similar cases and knows what steps to take to make sure you prove the extent of the injuries and the amount of compensation necessary to hold the nursing home responsible.